apacha01/simple-times/README.md

 # Simple Times
-Small clock project to practice the use of npm and npm modules.
+Small clock project to practice the use of npm, npm modules and bundlers.

 ## Installation
 Clonning the repository and running ```npm install``` should do.
-##### Note
-The project should work regardless of how it's started, but since the main .js file uses fetch you may want to use something like the **Live Server** extension from VS Code to get a list of timezones available.